 Pro Tip: The software in our Account-Based Marketing tech stack works just as well for helping to grow nonprofits as it does for businesses.

 Curate Your Contacts

-Contacting one person at a time can be exhausting (and wasteful of your time); however, you can contact thousands of prospective donors at once when you use a program like Mailshake.
+Contacting one person at a time can be exhausting (and wasteful of your time); however, you can contact thousands of prospective donors at once when you use software like HubSpot.

-With their software, you can send personalized email campaigns (or personalize one of their many proven templates), and automated your follow-ups for maximized deliverability and success.
+With their software, you can send personalized email campaigns (or personalize one of their many proven templates), and automate your follow-ups for maximized deliverability and success.

 A good conversation is like tennis, but when you keep hitting a wall (or radio silence) on the other side of your email to someone, just keep offering help in different ways.

 Your first email should be an introduction of yourself and what you offer.
 The second can go a little deeper into what your organization does, and the third should be a “hey!
 Are you out there?”

 All three should be human and offer value.

 Speak from your own voice, and remember to focus on how your organization can help this person, not on asking for funds.